-As students across the country head back to school, a top priority for many educators and parents is how to help students who have experienced "learning loss" during the COVID-19 pandemic.
+As students across the country head back to school, a top priority for educators and parents alike is making sure the transition goes as smoothly as possible.

 Urtubey said co-writing a letter with your child to their teacher is a good way for teachers to get to know students, but also a good way for students to introduce themselves to their teacher.
 Students can talk about anything from their family to their favorite activities.
 It can also include what they struggle with in school or what they're excited to learn.
 Parents can also include their concerns in the letter.

 "As a teacher, I loved getting these letters at the beginning of the year," Urtubey said.
 "They made me feel like I already knew the child and I already had a first step in terms of building this kind of trust with families."

 2. Do activities that are both academic and of interest to your child

 If your child expresses an interest in certain subjects like art or reading, Urtubey said it's good to push them to explore the topics more.
 For example, if a child is interested in space, Urtubey said a trip to the library can help get your child reading books about space.